Do Go On - 125 - The Legend of Bigfoot

 I'm naturally charming.

-Naturally you're winking.
 Is Pickford winking at me?
-Is that rolling?
-Wink.

-So anyway not long after the head turn, kept walking, disappeared out of you.
-The video is something
+So anyway, not long after the head turn, kept walking, disappeared out of you.

 Oh.